PhasicJ/PhasicJ/phasicj/agent/svm/INDEX.md

 More specifically, this package has three purposes:

-- To combine and compile all of the PhasicJ agent's Java dependencies in a single `native-image` invocation.
+- To combine and compile all of the PhasicJ agent's Java dependencies with a single `native-image` invocation.
 - To use `bindgen` to generate unsafe bindings for this library.
-- To write some Rust code to wrap these unsafe bindings.
+- Possibly write some Rust code to wrap these unsafe bindings.

-Through these layers of adaptation, the PhasicJ agent should be able to call safe Rust code, which is built on unsafe Rust bindings, which are used to call our `native-image`-compiled Java code.
+Through these layers of adaptation, the PhasicJ agent should be able to call our `native-image`-compiled Java code.